 Look on my Works, ye Mighty, and despair!

-Designed to outlast the popular agressive decks in the format, this deck employs a variety of tricky Pokémon that dish out low damage but are difficult to knock out quickly.
+Designed to outlast the popular aggressive decks in the format, this deck employs a variety of tricky Pokémon that dish out low damage but are difficult to knock out quickly.
 Ideally, the opponent is forced to burn through their resources in pursuit of knockouts while the combo of Mewtwo and Mr. Fuji on your side ensure that you will never be the first to run out of cards in the deck.

 Pokémon